grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 **Do I need to copy/paste the Facebook Pixel code somewhere?**

-No, you just have to enter your pixel ID in the dedicated filed.
+No, you just have to enter your pixel ID in the dedicated field.
 The plugin will do the rest for you.

 **Where can I find the Facebook Pixel ID?**